esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 This text splitter splits text based on the defined character chunk size, but also on new lines.
 This is useful because the different newspapaer articles can not end up in the same split.
 Documents now contains all the different text splits, and the corresponding file name.

-Finally, we convert each text split into a vector, and save all vectors in a vector store.
+Finally, convert each text split into a vector, and save all vectors in a vector store.
 The text is converted into embeddings using the earlier defined embeddings model.

 ```python
 vectorstore = InMemoryVectorStore.from_texts(